electric-eloquence/fepper-drupal/backend/drupal/themes/fepper_sub/README.md

 * The Subs section will be populated by the first three posts under the Sub category.
 * The Hoagies section will be populated by the first five posts under the Uncategorized category.
 * The Hero + Subs + Hoagies layout is by no means mandatory.
-* You are welcome (indeed encouraged) to use any frontend code you wish.
+* You are welcome (indeed encouraged) to customize this sub-theme as you wish.